Nishi HarimaList of winter outing spots

 - 10:00~17:00

-*For inquiries, please contact the official LINE account. - Closed days
+*For inquiries, please contact us via our official LINE account. - Closed on

 - Irregular holidays

-Also, starting in 2020, an initiative has been launched in which giant characters chosen by the head priest of Shoshazan Engyo-ji Temple will appear in the rapeseed flower fields.
-These characters have meanings such as warding off evil spirits and granting wishes.
-They can be viewed from the observation plaza midway up Mount Shosha or from the ropeway.
-The characters are said to contain wishes for the year, such as "May the future be brightly illuminated."
+In addition, starting in 2020, a project began in which giant characters, chosen by the head priest of Shoshazan Engyo-ji Temple, with meanings such as warding off evil and fulfilling wishes, are projected onto a field of rapeseed flowers.
+These can be viewed from the observation plaza on the mountainside of Shoshazan or from the ropeway.
+The characters are said to embody the hopes of each year, such as "May the future be brightly illuminated."

-In the future, they are also planning the "Yumesaki Dream Lantern Festival," an event where sky lanterns will be flown in a field of rapeseed flowers.
-Check their official Instagram for details.
+Upcoming events include the "Yumesaki Dream Lantern Festival," where sky lanterns will be released over a field of rapeseed flowers.
+Check the official Instagram for details.

 - location

-- The rapeseed flower fields are open to the public
+- The rapeseed fields are open to the public.

 Himeji illuminationsHimeji City

-In 2023, a light-up event will be held at Sannomaru Square in Himeji Castle, where light, water, and music will resonate together.
-In addition, the trees lining Otemae Street, which runs from Himeji Station to Himeji Castle, will also be illuminated, making the road you normally walk down feel special and exciting during this period.
-In addition, the illumination event "Himenarie" will be held at Miyuki-dori Shopping Street.
-Don't miss the spectacular sight of a row of arches of light.
+In 2023, a light-up event featuring a harmonious blend of light, water, and music will be held at Himeji Castle's San-no-maru Plaza.
+Illuminations will also adorn the trees along Otemae Street, leading from Himeji Station to Himeji Castle, making this normally unremarkable route feel special and exciting during this period.
+Furthermore, the Miyuki-dori Shopping Arcade will host the "Himenarie" illumination event, showcasing a breathtaking spectacle of arches of light.
+Don't miss it!

-Why not spend some special time with your family, friends, or partner in Himeji in the winter?
+Why not spend a special time in wintery Himeji with your family, friends, or loved one?

 - location